Gromov-Witten/Hurwitz wall-crossing: Master space

-\textit{Case 3.} If $p_i$ is a branching point, we blow-up $C_-$ inductively $a'_i$ times, starting with a blow-up at $p_i$ and then continuing with a blow-up at a point of the exceptional curve of the previous blow-up.
-We then blow-down all rational curves in the exceptional divisor but the last one.
-The resulting family is $C_{\alpha_i}$, it has an $A_{a'_i}$-type singularity at $p_i$.
-The marking $\mathbf{x}_-$ extends to the marking $\mathbf{x}_{\alpha_i}$ of $C_{\alpha_i}$.
-The map $f_{C_-}$ then defines a rational map
+\textit{Case 3.} If $p_i$ is a branching point, we blow up $C_+$ inductively $a'_i$ times, starting with a blow-up at $p_i$ and then continuing with a blow-up at a point of the exceptional curve of the previous blow-up.
+We then contract all rational curves in the exceptional divisor but the last one.
+The resulting family is $C_{\alpha_i}$, it has an $A_{a'_i-1}$-type singularity at $p_i$.
+The marking $\mathbf{x}_+$ extends to the marking $\mathbf{x}_{\alpha_i}$ of $C_{\alpha_i}$.
+The map $f_{C_+}$ then defines a rational map

 We set